bjackman/limmat-kernel-nix/README.md

 This works by using all the toolchains and stuff from nixpkgs, and defining the config to refer directly to those binaries.

+## Tasks and tips

+### Modifying kselftests

+The kselftests packaged into the VM by default is built from a fixed golden kernel source.
+If you want to modify kselftests you have two options:

+- Pass `--override-input kernel $kernel_tree` to whatever nix command is building the kselftsts (probably `nix develop`).
+This is kinda slow but easy if you just want to run with a modification for a certain time.

+- To avoid having a slow Nix command in your dev cycle, you can instead build and run the kselftests manually from your shell:

+  - Run `make -C tools/testing/selftests TARGETS="kvm" -sj100
+    EXTRA_CFLAGS=-static` (update `TARGETS` to build other selftests)

+  - Boot the VM with `lk-vm`'s `--tree` argument pointing to your kernel tree.

+  - In the guest, `cd /mnt/kernel/tools/testing/selftests` and run them from there.
+This is a live 9pfs share so you can rebuild in the host and re-run without rebooting the guest.

 ## TODO

 - [x] Make kernel config biz more flexible